zephyrproject-rtos/trusted-firmware-m/docs/integration_guide/services/tfm_manifest_tool_user_guide.rst

 The ``-q`` argument is appended if ``PARSE_MANIFEST_QUIET_FLAG`` is enabled.

-Paths in manifest lists and generated file lists can have CMake varibles as long as the are absolute paths.
+Paths in manifest lists and generated file lists can have CMake variables as long as the are absolute paths.
 The lists then must be processed by the CMake command ``configure_file()`` [7]_ before passing to the manifest tool.